mccainjl/R-Code/README.md

 # "# R-Code"

 This repository showcases several research projects I undertook using R while earning my Ph.D. in psychology at the University of Georgia.
-InstagramSelfieRatings.R, Comps.R, and IRT.R are each r script files, which can be opened in a client like RStudio to run the code and conduct the analyses.
+InstagramSelfieRatings.R, Comps.R, IRT.R, and EFAandCFA.R are each r script files, which can be opened in a client like RStudio to run the code and conduct the analyses.
 You would first want to install R (https://www.r-project.org/) and/or RStudio (https://www.rstudio.com/products/rstudio/download/), then open the script file and/or paste the code from that file to run it in your R console.
 NOTE: First thing before you run each file, you should change the working directory in the function setwd() to the directory on your computer where you downloaded this repo.
 That way, it can access the files in this folder.

 ## InstagramSelfieRatings.R: